For Civil Service and Labor-Represented Staff

 Step 1: Prepare to return to work

-- Received a written “return to work” note from my doctor, if applicable.
+- Get a written “return to work” note from my doctor, if required by my department.

-- Check with my supervisor or unit leaders to be sure my department entered my return date accurately.
+- Check with my leave specialist to be sure they entered my return date accurately.

 - Check my pay stub to be sure my benefits were reactivated accurately, if applicable.